aws/aws-emr-containers-best-practices/content/outposts/emr-containers-on-outposts.md

     }
 }
 ```
-* Add the Outposts nodes to the EKS Cluster
+* Add the Outposts nodes to the EKS Cluster.
 At this point, eksctl cannot be used to launch self-managed node groups in Outposts.
 Please follow the steps listed in the self-managed nodes [documentation page](https://docs.aws.amazon.com/eks/latest/userguide/launch-workers.html#aws-management-console).
 In order to use the cloudformation script lised in the AWS Management Console tab, make note of the following values created in the earlier steps:
 * ClusterName: ```<outposts-eks-cluster>```
 * ClusterControlPlaneSecurityGroup: ```<sg-123clustersg>```